chris-marsh/fastIPvanish/README.md

 OPTIONS

+    -l    - list the ping result from each server
     -W    - write a vpn config to file
     -Wr   - write a vpn config file and start/restart openvpn -d    - output a vpn config